No recent events.

 Embedded into the Program are the agency’s values and core philosophies: servant leadership and Intelligence-Led Policing (ILP).
 Explorers actively engage the community and provide volunteer service to various components of the agency and community events, such as fairs, parades, rodeos, and races.

 Explorers are able to ride along with agency members to observe what they do on a day-to-day basis.
-Explorers may ride with patrol deputies, correction deputies (the jail), the school resource unit (SRO), and communications (dispatch)
+Explorers may ride with patrol deputies, correction deputies (in the jail), the school resource officer unit (SRO), and communications (dispatch).

 Explorers receive volunteer hours for their hard work and dedication while attending training meetings and community events.

 HANDS ON TRAINING